 The United States has one of the world’s finest university systems, with outstanding programs in virtually all fields.
 At the undergraduate level, excellent programs exist in traditional disciplines, as well as in professional fields.
 At the graduate level, students have the opportunity to work directly with some of the finest minds in their field of study, with the chance to become involved with exclusive research and educational opportunities.
-U.S. degrees are recognized throughout the world for their excellence.

 Variety of Educational Opportunities